 CAN UDS Diagnostic Operating Guide for TSMaster (above)

-When using the CANFD protocol, setting the DLC length > 8 bytes allows more Bits to be used to transmit information.
-Therefore, the transmission layer of CANFD supports the use of the 2nd, 3rd, 4th, and 5th bytes totaling 32 bits to transmit the length of a data block, in other words, the transmission layer of CANFD supports the transmission of up to 4 G's of data at a time.
-In other words, the transmission layer of CANFD supports the transmission of up to 4 Gs of data at a time.
+When using the CAN FD protocol, setting the DLC length > 8 bytes allows more Bits to be used to transmit information.
+Therefore, the transmission layer of CAN FD supports the use of the 2nd, 3rd, 4th, and 5th bytes totaling 32 bits to transmit the length of a data block, in other words, the transmission layer of CAN FD supports the transmission of up to 4 G's of data at a time.
+In other words, the transmission layer of CAN FD supports up to 4 G's of data at a time.
+The exact amount of support can be configured by the user.

 CAN UDS Diagnostic Operating Guide for TSMaster (above)